top of page

 Robots for the future.

-Our founder is a Teen Vogue Indigenous Youth Changemaker
+Teen Vogue Indigenous Youth Changemaker

-Our founder is a two-time guest of the White House
+A 2x invited guest of the White House

 Technical education isn't accessible